 I love watering my vegetable garden.
-We just got it planted up about a week ago, and things are already growing – all thanks to water!
+We just got it planted up about a week ago, and things are already growing in my raised beds – all thanks to water!
 (And of course, sunlight hehe).
 It’s amazing what water does, every living thing needs it to survive.
-Watering my garden is also my quiet time, and time to check up on the garden and look for pests, disease, and growth.
+The time of day when you water your garden will become your quiet time, and time to check up on the garden and look for pests, disease, and growth.

 I encourage you to make it part of your routine, it’s something you’ll start to look forward too – I promise!
 Let’s get right into it.

 - Water at the base of the plant – this way you’re wasting less water, and in turn, the plant’s roots get it all.
 If you water from above the plant’s leaves may cast a shadow on the base and water might not get to it at all!